CICE-Consortium/Icepack/doc/source/intro/citing.rst

 e.g. Icepack v1.2.2 has DOI 10.5281/zenodo.3888633.
 All versions of
 this lineage (e.g. Icepack v1) can be cited by using the DOI 10.5281/zenodo.1213462 (https://zenodo.org/record/1213462).
-This DOI represents all versions, and will always resolve to the latest one.
+This DOI represents all v1 releases, and will always resolve to the latest one.
-More information can be found by following the DOI links to zenodo.
+More information can be found by following the DOI link to zenodo.

 If you use Icepack, please cite the version number of the code you